catseye/Falderal/README.markdown

 This distribution contains:

-*   `doc` -- contains documents about Falderal.
+*   `doc` — contains documents about Falderal.
 For the specification of the file format, see `doc/Falderal_Literate_Test_Format.markdown`.
     (Note that this specification should not be expected to remain stable through the 0.x version series.)
 There are other documents in there too.
-*   `bin/falderal` -- the reference implementation of Falderal, written in Python and sometimes referred to as "py-falderal".
+*   `bin/falderal` — the reference implementation of Falderal, written in Python and sometimes referred to as "py-falderal".
 It imports the sources in `src/falderal`.
 You don't need to install it; just add the `bin` directory of this distribution to your `$PATH`.
+This implementation is (somewhat) documented in `doc/py-falderal.markdown`.
-*   `impl/Test.Falderal` -s a (lagging, and not conformant) implementation of Falderal in Haskell.
+*   `impl/Test.Falderal` — a (lagging, and not conformant) implementation of Falderal in Haskell.
-*   `tests` -- a set of tests for Falderal itself.
+*   `tests` — a set of tests for Falderal itself.
 (Note that these are not written in Falderal, as that would just be too confusing.)
-*   `HISTORY.markdown` -- changelog for releases of Falderal.
+*   `HISTORY.markdown` — changelog for releases of Falderal.
-*   `TODO.markdown` -- areas where Falderal and its implementations could be improved.
+*   `TODO.markdown` — areas where Falderal and its implementations could be improved.

 Development